Margaret Tite Bursary

 2. An adult over the age of 25

 Both bursaries are intended to assist with travel and tuition costs.
 Courses of any length would be acceptable.
 The bursaries will be awarded to the individuals who in the opinion of the judges demonstrate the best potential and benefit from this study.
 Applications for the Margaret Tite bursary must be made on a single A4 sheet.
 The applicant's name, address, date of birth, phone number should be written on one side with a short resume of their lacemaking credentials, if any.
 An explanation of how they expect to benefit from the selected course should be written on the other side.
-Applications should be sent to Louise West, 6 Friar Gate Studios, Ford St, Derby, DE1 1EE, to be received by 31st May 2022.
-Recipients of the Margaret Tite Bursary will be notified by 30th June 2022.
+Applications should be sent to Louise West, 6 Friar Gate Studios, Ford St, Derby, DE1 1EE, to be received by 31st May each year.
+Recipients of the Margaret Tite Bursary will be notified by 30th June each year.

 About the bursary